ncstate-sat/sat-utils/README.md

 - AuthChecker: A class that checks if a user has the specified role in their JWT payload ([view usage](https://github.ncsu.edu/SAT/csgold-proxy/blob/059191b16890db2679c93e19883cad4a482741ca/app.py#L36))
+- Slack: A class to upload files to our Slack workspace

 ## Usage